 A highlight of the Reading Botany 2019 celebrations will be our symposium, “The Big Botany Challenge!
 How to promote passion for plants in our schools?”

-This symposium will take place on Friday 8th November 2019 at University of Reading and aims to bring together scientists, teachers, education and industry specialists and associated organisations to present and debate the most effective ways to enhance the coverage of plants in secondary biology education.
+This symposium takes place next month on Friday 8th November at the University of Reading and will debate the most effective ways to enhance the coverage of plants in secondary biology education.

-- Fascinating plants and their stories: demonstrating how plants make the world go round by introducing some of the plants central to the solution of global environmental issues such as climate emergency, deforestation, ecological restoration and sustainable living, and also those plants which can inspire and get people hooked on the wonder of plant life;
+Session 1: Fascinating plants and their stories: Frank Mayle, Robbie Blackhall-Miles, Nigel Chaffey, Chris Thorogood and Alastair Culham bringing plants right into the symposium room demonstrating how plants make the world go round, how they are central to the solution of global environmental issues and how then can inspire and get young people hooked on the wonder of plant life.

 The Symposium Committee: